xiaoxiae/videos/12-state-space/SCRIPT.md

 **o11:** With these two functions, we can finally write `next_states`: given some state, Theseus attempts to move in all directions and Minotaur follows suit.
 If he catches Theseus, the state is invalid, else it's fine.

+**o12:** Running the code now, the path is quite a bit longer.
+Before visualizing it, try to pause here for a minute and solve it yourself -- what should Theseus do?

-**o12:** Running the code now, the path is quite a bit longer, since Theseus has to lead the Minotaur into a corner and only then escape, but escape he does.
+**o13:** It turns out that Theseus has to lead the Minotaur into a corner to gain additional distance and only then escape, but escape he does.

-**o13:** This is very exciting -- we implemented a general algorithm to solve problems that have states where the goal is to get from one to another in the least amount of steps possible, like the shortest path problem and Theseus and the Minotaur problem.
+**o14:** This is very exciting -- we implemented a general algorithm to solve problems that have states where the goal is to get from one to another in the least amount of steps possible, like the shortest path problem and Theseus and the Minotaur problem.

 ---
 Advent of Code 2022 (day 19)